rohbdn07/dev-academy-vaccine-app/client-react/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `./down.sh`
+### `docker-compose down`

-This is shell-script command (includes docker-compose down).
-It will stops and removes the container which was created.
+It will stops and removes the container which was created initially.
 And you will see nothing on the browser: Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Again to run the container and see the result in the browser, you have to run:
+Again to run the container and to display the contains in the browser, you have to run:

-##### `./up.sh`
+##### `docker-compose up --build`

 ### `npm test`